joncursi/cheddur-whitepaper/whitepaper.md

 them.
 If a transaction fee (or pay wall) is introduced in order for content to be posted on the network, little or no content will be posted on the network at all.
-Furthermore, if review readers are responsible for rewarding review writers directly from their own wallets (another pay wall), users will need to maintain a minimum balance on their account in order to interact with the platform.
+Furthermore, if review readers are responsible for rewarding review writers directly from their own wallets (another pay wall), then:

+\begin{enumerate}[label=(\Alph*)]

+  \item Users will need to maintain a minimum balance on their account in order to interact with the platform.

-More importantly, the incentive to curate content will be diminished altogether because doing so comes at a cost to the user, rather than a benefit.
-In the absence of curation, writers will not be appropriately rewarded and high-quality content will become harder to find (and eventually cease to exist).
+  \item The incentive to curate content will be greatly diminished because doing so comes at a cost to the user, rather than a benefit.
+In the absence of curation, writers will not be appropriately rewarded and high-quality content will become harder to find on the platform (and eventually cease to exist).

+\end{enumerate}

+## Cheddur's Approach

 For these reasons, we've taken a different approach to rewarding users within the Cheddur ecosystem.
 Rather than individual users having to pay rewards and